ogrisel/codemaker/README.rst

    Plot showing the results of the swissroll_ example

-   Failed attempt at using the ``codemaker``s embedding utility to extract a 2D manifold from a toy dataset.
+   Failed attempt at using the ``codemaker`` embedding utility to extract a 2D manifold from a toy dataset.